Skip to main content

 The program focuses on agriculture and tourism and works with multiple stakeholders to address constraints and generate opportunities.
 GREAT works to strengthen the enabling environment for women's empowerment through targeted policy and institutional engagement with provincial, district and commune-level government agencies.
 We will scale up outreach and work within communities to shift social attitudes around gender equality, with a view to enhancing women's participation in decision-making and leadership, promoting a more equal division of unpaid work, and reducing gender-based violence.

 The Provincial People's Committees of Lao Cai and Son La are GREAT's primary government counterparts.
-GREAT is managed by Cowater International.
+GREAT is managed by Cowater International on behalf of the Australian Government.

 Related documents